GaryChengld/LearningAWS/DAV-C01-preparation.md

 * Amazon EC2 Auto Scaling works with both Application Load Balancers and Network Load Balancers - Amazon EC2 Auto Scaling works with Application Load Balancers and Network Load Balancers including their health check feature.

+*  By default, the health check configuration of your Auto Scaling group is set as an EC2 type that performs a status check of EC2 instances.
+To automate the replacement of unhealthy EC2 instances, you must change the health check type of your instance's Auto Scaling group from EC2 to ELB by using a configuration file.

+#### ECS

+ * If you terminate a container instance while it is in the STOPPED state, that container instance isn't automatically removed from the cluster.
+You will need to deregister your container instance in the STOPPED state by using the Amazon ECS console or AWS Command Line Interface.
+Once deregistered, the container instance will no longer appear as a resource in your Amazon ECS cluster.

 #### AWS Systems Manager Parameter Store

 AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, Amazon Machine Image (AMI) IDs, and license codes as parameter values.
 You can store values as plain text or encrypted data.